What is the REAL ID Act?

 Pennsylvania requested and was granted a second extension in November 2009, which allowed Pennsylvania residents to continue using PA driver's licenses and identification cards as ID for official federal purposes, as defined above, to May 10, 2011.

 In December 2012, the U.S. DHS informed the commonwealth that enforcement of the REAL ID Act's statutory provisions have been postponed until fall 2013.
-DHS plans to publish this schedule in fall 2013, which means Pennsylvania residents can continue using their PA driver's licenses and identification cards as ID for official federal purposes through this date.
+DHS plans to publish this schedule in fall 2013, which means Pennsylvania residents can continue using their PA driver's licenses and identification cards as ID for official federal purposes through 2013.

 Regardless of what happens with REAL ID, Pennsylvania remains committed to continuously taking steps to enhance the security of its driver's license and identification card products, processes and systems to mitigate fraud and identity theft.